exercism/python/docs/TOOLS.md

 If you don't agree with one of its points, that's a good topic for a discussion in the comments for your program!

 If you'd rather have a tool take care of your style issues, take a look at [autopep8](https://github.com/hhatto/autopep8)!
-Run `autopep8 -d mycode.py` to get a diff of the changes it proposes and `autopep8 -i mycode.py` to format the code inplace!
+Run `autopep8 -d mycode.py` to get a diff of the changes it proposes and `autopep8 -i mycode.py` to format the code in place!